Using GraphQL with React: Efficient Data Fetching

 Although GraphQL is not perfect, the pros far outweigh the cons in many cases.

 The program provides flexibility, scalability and adaptability to the API layer that no other solution can match.
 Also, with Facebook’s support for GraphQL, it looks like further improvements and improvements are possible.
-So yes, GraphQL could indeed represent the future of API architecture.
+So yes, GraphQL could indeed represent the future of API architecture and be one of the most used technologies to build iOS apps.

 Now you’ve got the ideal foundation, because today we’ve learned how to use GraphQL with React to achieve efficient data fetching.
 Now you can go ahead and try out other exciting features of GraphQL, such as subscriptions and mutations.